ainsleyclark/mesh/README.md

 Head over to the [installation](https://meshcss.com/documentation/getting-started/installation) page for more details on how to download and install mesh.
 Here are a few options to get you started.

-- We recommend you visit the [meshBuilder](https://www.meshcss.com/builder) before downloading.
+- **meshBuilder** - We recommend you visit the [meshBuilder](https://www.meshcss.com/builder) before downloading.
 With this powerful tool, you only download the components/utilities you need and you can change variables such as colors and spacing.
-- Download the [latest release](https://github.com/ainsleyclark/mesh/releases/latest) with pre-compiled CSS.
+- **Direct download** - Download the [latest release](https://github.com/ainsleyclark/mesh/releases/latest) with pre-compiled CSS.
-- Install with [npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install meshcss```.
+- **npm** - Install with [npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install meshcss```.
-- Load CSS via CDN from [jsDelivr](https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css): https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css
+- **CDN** - Load CSS via CDN from [jsDelivr](https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css): https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css

 ## Documentation